Field Trips to your East Bay Regional Parks

 See Crab Cove Visitor Center for more information.

 Naturalists are a wonderful resource for teachers who want to bring their students to the East Bay Regional Parks for field trips.
-In addition to the programs above, Naturalists are available to discuss teachers' objectives for their class and design programs to meet their specific needs.
+In addition to the programs above, Naturalists and Outdoor Recreation Staff are available to discuss teachers' objectives for their class and design programs to meet their specific needs.
 Environmental education is the perfect theme to make any subject come alive.
 For instance, if a teacher wishes to enhance a math program, activities with trees such as calculating the height, circumference, diameter, and age lend themselves to both math and environmental education.

 - To Apply Online or Download (PDF) an Application, Click > HERE.